Choosing Wisely Recommendations

 The CAP-ACP and the AAPA have declared April 14 as Pathologists' Assistant (PA) day.
 In honour of this annual event, the PA Section of the CAP-ACP encourages its members, CAP-ACP members, and all institutions that employ PAs to celebrate and spoil your hard working pathologists' assistants.

 Remember: Each day you make a difference by providing quality patient care.
 We think you deserve to be recognized every day of the year.

 Call For Expressions Of Interest to the CAP-ACP Executive

 The Nominating Committee, along with the direction of the Pathologists' Assistants Section and the Residents Section Chairs, has completed their work and proposes the below Slate of Officers commencing at the completion of the AGM on June 13, 2017.

 Mon, 27 Feb 2017

 Founded in 1949, the Canadian Association of Pathologists - Association canadienne des pathologistes (CAP-ACP) is the voice of pathology and laboratory medicine in Canada, advancing the interests of laboratory physicians across the country.

-In 2015 our four major areas of focus were again continuing education programs; national guideline development; collaboration and partnership; and advocacy on behalf of Canadian pathologists and the profession.
+In 2016 we continue with our four major areas of focus; education programs; national guideline development; collaboration and partnership; and advocacy on behalf of Canadian pathologists and the profession.